Signed in as:

 If smoking wasn’t bad for you, it wouldn’t be banned nearly everywhere you go.
 You wouldn’t have 10-step programs to help you quit; and you wouldn’t see a “how to quit smoking” section on the Philip Morris tobacco company’s website.
 There are good reasons to quit smoking.
-In fact, here are 10 good ones:
+Besides dying, here are 10:

 1. You Stink!